CFC-Servers/cfc_notifications/README.md

 - "Buttons" - Text notification with variable number of buttons
   - `notification:SetText( text )` - Sets the text for `notification`
   - `notification:SetTextColor( color )` - Sets the text color for `notification`
-  - `notification:AddButton( text, color, data1, data2, ... )`
+  - `notification:AddButton( text, backgroundColor, data1, data2, ... )`
-    Adds a button with given name and text. `data1, data2, ...` will be passed to OnButtonPressed when the respective button is pressed.
+    Adds a button with given text and background color. `data1, data2, ...` will be passed to OnButtonPressed when the respective button is pressed.
 If not defined, `text` will be used instead.
     If this function is never called, the notification will default to a green "Yes" and red "No" button
   - Hooks:
     - `notification:OnButtonPressed( data )`